-In most library databases, the URL in the navigation bar of your internet browser contains session information that will expire.
+In most library databases, the URL in the navigation bar of your internet browser contains temporary information that will expire.
 This means that cutting and pasting a database article's URL straight from your internet browser creates a broken link.

 Unstable link to article (this link will break if pasted into Blackboard):

 For instructions on how to add permanent links to a course in Blackboard, please visit the guide: